tim8890/hhz-hackathon-team-beacon/README.md

 - As soon as Home-Assistant is restarted the reachable sensors will be added as entities and can be further used.
 Newly added sensors will be added automatically as they are seen by the Gateway.

 - All sensors are persisted inside a .pickle file which guarantees that disconnected sensors will be recognized as soon as they are available again instead of being identified as new ones.

+**Issue:** With the wrong baudrate configured, an error like `mysensors.mysensors: Error decoding message from gateway, probably received bad byte.` might occur.
+It has to be ensured that the baudrate set up in the Arduino sketch matches the baudrate configured in the MySensors section of Home-Assistant.

 ## General commands
 Change to homeassistant user: